median-man/react-bg-image/README.md

 # Full Screen Background for React
-Example of creating a full screen background with React and React Router DOM.
-That is specific to a page loading using React Router.
+Example code for changing the page background image when using React Router.

 ## index.css
 Add the following required rules index.css